Ridiculously Good Vegan Thanksgiving Recipes

 Vegan Thanksgiving appetizers

-Whatever you're serving for dinner, you're going to need some snacks at hand to keep the fam from snagging all the rolls before everyone sits down.
+Whatever you're serving for dinner, you're going to need some vegan Thanksgiving appetizers at hand to keep the fam from snagging all the rolls before everyone sits down.
 Blissful Basil wows her vegan guests with toasts that are smeared with a quick and citrusy homemade hummus and then topped with spiced roasted carrots, plus parsley dressed in a coriander vinaigrette.
-All the components can be made ahead of time to assemble at the last minute.
+This is a great make-ahead vegan Thanksgiving recipe because you can prepare the components in advance and assemble them at the last minute.

-Here are six more colorful and easy vegan appetizers you can add to your Thanksgiving repertoire.
+Here are six more colorful and easy vegan Thanksgiving appetizers you can add to your holiday repertoire.

 Vegan Thanksgiving main dishes

 For some of us, half the fun of making Thanksgiving dinner is the planning.
 If you’re still pondering the possibilities, check out 12 more flavorful vegan Thanksgiving main dishes.
-Stuffed squashes (filled with barley, quinoa, and wild rice), whole roasted vegetables, pasta, shepherd's pie, "meatloaf," risotto, vegan versions of “roasts,” and grain bowls are all great options.
+We've got stuffed roasted squashes (filled with barley, quinoa, and wild rice), other whole roasted vegetables, and pasta, including roasted butternut squash lasagna.
+Then there's a savory meatless loaf, shepherd's pie, and risotto, as well as vegan versions of “roasts,” and grain bowls.

-Your first question about vegan Thanksgiving side dishes might be: Is Thanksgiving, well, Thanksgiving if you don’t serve mashed potatoes?
-Unlikely.
+Your first question about vegan Thanksgiving side dishes might be how to have a vegan Thanksgiving if you don’t serve mashed potatoes?
 Fortunately, the vegans at your table can feast on spuds made delectable and creamy with extra-virgin olive oil, vegan margarine, almond milk, and sweet, mellow roasted garlic.
 This Yummly original Guided Video Recipe will show you just how easy it is.

 Don’t stop at mashed taters, because there are plenty more delightfully carb-centric dishes to consider.
 Vegan Thanksgiving stuffing (aka vegan Thanksgiving dressing)?
 Yes indeed, we have both a bread stuffing and a vegan cornbread stuffing, with vegan gravy, of course.
 And don’t forget the vegan roasted potatoes, stuffed sweet potatoes, and sweet potato casserole.